Course page

 • [SL] Sterling, P. and Laughlin, S. Principles of Neural Design.
 MITCogNet

-Discussion forum: We have established a Piazza site where students can ask questions or propose topics for discussion.
+Discussion forum: We have established an Ed site where students can ask questions or propose topics for discussion.

 Topic and Assignment Schedule

-The first ten weeks are subdivided into five topic/problem set modules, each spanning two-weeks.
+The first ten weeks are subdivided into six topic modules and five problem sets.
 The remaining five weeks are devoted to the final project.

 Topic Assignment Release Date Due Date